More About This Recipe

 Okay.
 Let’s talk beef.
 To be honest, you could use a wide range of cuts here.
 Sirloin, chuck roast or brisket would work just fine.
 You really want about a half pound of beef per serving.

-Once the beef has sat for 30 minutes, heat it up again gently over low heat and serve big bowls of it with sour cream, limes, and tortilla chips (or just corn tortillas).
+Serve big bowls of it with sour cream, limes, and tortilla chips (or just corn tortillas).

 Impress your Texas friends with this one!